 Taking Accutane with food increases the absorption of the medicine.
 The more Accutane one takes, the greater the chance of acne being resolved without relapse.
 Unfortunately, side effects depend on the dose as well.

 Acne medications work by reducing oil production and swelling or by treating bacterial infection.
-With most prescription acne drugs, you may not see results for four to eight weeks.
+With most prescription acne drugs, you may not see results until at least 4 or eight weeks.
 It can take many months or sometimes years for your acne to clear up completely.

 Following a nutrient-dense,anti-inflammatory diet is one of the best ways to treat and prevent acne naturally.
 Given that inflammation causes acne, choosing foods that reduce inflammation is crucial.

-To treat acne using diet, it’s best to pick foods that have low glycemic indexand minimally eat foods that are high in carbs (not saying that you can’t eat them anymore – just limit the intake).
+To treat acne using diet, it’s best to pick foods that have low glycemic index (not saying that you can’t eat them anymore – just limit the intake).

-So, these are just some of the tips or ways on how you can heal acne from within: fix your gut health, don’t take antibiotics or other medications unnecessarily or unless it’s prescribed by your dermatologist and pick healthy foods over junk ones.
+So, these are just some of the tips or ways on how you can heal acne from within: fix your gut health - it may take a lot of tests to rule out different gut issues, don’t take antibiotics or other medications unnecessarily or unless it’s prescribed by your dermatologist and pick unprocessed foods as often as you can.